Too Many Plates, Still Spinning

 January 7, 2026 was busy from the start.

 I began the day the same way I have many others lately—coffee in hand, cleaning what I could, trying to set some order before the day unraveled.
 Getting the kids up for school was a battle.
-Jaden refused to get out of bed.
-I started waking him up more than an hour before it was time to leave, and he still didn't move until about thirteen minutes before walking out the door.
-Brandon wasn't much better.
+Some of the kids struggled to get moving, and the morning reminded me that bedtimes probably need adjusting.

 That's on me, though.
 Bedtimes are clearly going to need adjustment.